aidenybai/lucia/README.md

 ### Attribute Binding

-In addition to text interpolation, we can also bind element attributes like this:
+In addition to text interpolation, we can also bind element attributes using the `*bind` directive:

 ```html
 <div id="app">